Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: METHODOLOGY

-We find that simulations for targets of the length scales described here are effectively adiabatic on timescales up to 1-10 ns.
-As samples are effectively adiabatic (excluding the energy deposited by the x-ray beams) on the timescales of FEL (10-100 fs) or synchrotron bunch (10-100 ps) radiation, there should be little difference between the thermal evolution of samples subjected to either form of illumination, once local thermal equilibrium is achieved; the differences will appear only in the initial heating rate (and related short-timescale phenomena not included in this analysis).
-That is, pulsed x-ray heating in the fs-ps range (Table \ref{tab:facilities}) will have essentially similar effects on heating, as these timescales do not allow significant cooling during the energy deposition phase.
-Thus for ultrafast sources, the relevant parameter for assessing the temperature following x-ray illumination and LTE is the total pulse energy and its spatial distribution.
+Excluding the heat deposited by the x-ray irradiation, targets of the length scales described are effectively adiabatic on timescales up to 1-10 ns.
+As a consequence, considering irradiation on the timescales of typical FEL (10-100 fs) or synchrotron bunch (10-100 ps) sources, there should be little difference between peak temperature and subsequent thermal evolution, once LTE is achieved.
+Differences will appear only in the heating rate and potentially arise from nonlinear and ultrafast phenomena sensitive to this rate, but broadly, pulsed x-ray heating in the fs-ns range (Table \ref{tab:facilities}) will produce essentially similar target responses, since these timescales do not allow significant cooling during the energy deposition phase.
+Thus for fast sources, the principal parameter for assessing the temperature following x-ray illumination is the total pulse energy and its spatial distribution.
 Therefore the thermal evolution calculations made here are relevant for pulses of any length, up to the adiabatic limit of $\sim$ 10 ns.

-This clearly changes for much thinner targets\cite{Ping:2015}, thus adiabaticity depends crucially on length and time scales.
+In these simulations interface temperatures between differentially heated surfaces are effectively constant on shorter (adiabatic) timescales.
+Immediately after heating, the interface achieves a temperature intermediate to that in the bulk of the contacting layers, defined in part by the bulk temperatures and in part by the layer thermal transport.
+These results are confirmed by the analytical solution for interfacial temperatures following rapid emplacement of an interfacial temperature discontinuity\cite{Grover:1974,McQueen:1990}.
+For assumed constant layer thermal conductivities (Sec. \ref{Sec:materials} ), the interface temperature $T_i$ is given as

+where subscripts indicate the contacting layers A and B. This closely predicts the simulated constant interface temperatures before cooling begins (after $\sim$10$^{-8}$ s); e.g. in the baseline model at the leading interface between sample and medium, Eq. \ref{eq:interfaceT} predicts an initial interface temperature of $\sim 3200$ K, compatible with the modeled value (Fig. \ref{fig:ResultsBaseline1}) of 3400 K.